 Migration.
 One feature of virtualization is the ability to migrate VMs without OS or application support.
-In addition, live migration minimizes VM downtime, reducing interference to user applications [8].
-If a VM relies on another VM for a driver [13], the VM's driver connection is reestablished to a driver VM in the new physical host.
+In addition, live migration minimizes VM downtime, reducing interference to user applications [Clark et al. 2005].
+If a VM relies on another VM for a driver [Fraser et al. 2004], the VM's driver connection is reestablished to a driver VM in the new physical host.
 This is relatively simple since driver VMs are (mostly) stateless and provide idempotent operations.

 FSVAs complicate migration.
 In contrast to driver VMs, FSVAs can contain large state on behalf of a user VM and the FSVA interface is non-idempotent.
 To allow unmodified FSs running in an FSVA to support migration, we migrate an FSVA along with its user VM.
 This approach leverages VM migration's existing ability to transparently move VMs.
 Since some FS operations are non-idempotent, care must be taken to preserve exactly-once semantics.
 Another complication is that shared memory pages (e.g., for the request/response ring and memory-mapped I/O) will likely have different physical page mappings after migration.
 To address these two issues, the user OS and FSVA proxies transparently restore the shared memory mappings and retransmit any pending requests and responses that were lost during the IPC layer teardown.
 Moreover, we retain live migration's low downtime by synchronizing the two VMs' background transfer and suspend/resume.
-More details are available in [1].
+More details are available in [Abd-El-Malek et al. 2009].